JuliaDiff/ChainRulesCore.jl/docs/src/gradient_accumulation.md

 ```
 If one only has value representation of derivatives one ends up having to allocate a derivative array for every single element of the original array `X`.
 That's terrible.
-On the other hand, with the action representation that `InplaceableTangent`s provide, there is just a single `Array` allocated.
+On the other hand, with the action representation that `InplaceableThunk`s provide, there is just a single `Array` allocated.
 One can see [the `getindex` rule in ChainRules.jl for the implementation](https://github.com/JuliaDiff/ChainRules.jl/blob/v0.7.49/src/rulesets/Base/indexing.jl).

 #### matmul etc (`*`)
-Multiplication of scalars/vectors/matrices of compatible dimensions can all also have their derivatives represented as an `InplaceableTangent`.
+Multiplication of scalars/vectors/matrices of compatible dimensions can all also have their derivatives represented as an `InplaceableThunk`.
 These tend to pivot around that `add!` action being defined along the lines of:
 `X̄ -> mul!(X̄, A', Ȳ, true, true)`.
 Where 5-arg `mul!` is the in place [multiply-add operation](https://docs.julialang.org/en/v1/stdlib/LinearAlgebra/#LinearAlgebra.mul!).